xdevplatform/tweet-search/README.md

 Twitter Reviews Everywhere
 =================

-Sample Django App using GNIP to power Twitter reviews for anything via GNIP.
+Sample Django App using Twitter to power reviews on almost any subject.
+Uses the GNIP API for historical data, with a few options on sentiment analysis for discovery of best/worst tweets about a subject.

 Large portions of this sample code are based on this great starter on Twitter + NLTK: http://ravikiranj.net/drupal/201205/code/machine-learning/how-build-twitter-sentiment-analyzer